 The offshoot is that employers worldwide are evolving their value proposition to retain and recruit talent.
-Strategies include everything from loyalty bonuses to hefty benefits packages, flexible remote-working arrangements, and regular performance-based increments.
-However, these offerings are still primarily put together based on experience and intuition rather than in-depth analysis.
+Strategies include loyalty bonuses to hefty benefits packages, flexible remote-working arrangements, and regular performance-based increments.
+However, these offerings are still primarily based on experience and intuition rather than in-depth analysis.

 If you’re wondering how to bring accurate, data-driven decision-making to your HR, start implementing payroll analytics.